 This started when I found the civil death record of my wife’s great-great-great-grandfather Jacinto Ramírez (1824–1910) of Santiago, Dominican Republic.
 This record not only listed Jacinto’s parents but also his place of birth, which was quite a surprise: Continue reading Haitian ancestors→

 On Friday, I wrote about some of the most widely-read Vita Brevis posts of 2017.
 To mark the beginning of the next year, here are six more popular posts showcasing the range of subjects covered in a blog that publishes about 250 posts a year.
 (In fact, Vita Brevis marks its fourth birthday on January 10, and the blog’s one-thousandth post was published in November.)

 As the old year winds down over the next few days, I hope that dedicated Vita Brevis readers will spare a few moments to (re)read some of the most popular posts of 2017.
 (The second part of this omnibus post will run on New Year’s Day 2018.)
 The following twelve posts have some of the highest page view counts of the year, but in fact Christopher C. Child should appear four times on this list – that is, one-third of the year’s most popular Vita Brevis posts belong to him.
 To mix things up a little, I have included other posts, so as to spread the authorial wealth: Chris, Michelle Doherty, and Jeff Record each have two posts here, one appearing today and the other on Monday.
 Continue reading 2017: the year in review→

-[Author’s note: This blog post originally appeared in Vita Brevis on 19 August 2015.]
+[Editor’s note: This blog post originally appeared in Vita Brevis on 2 February 2016.]